- Barajar

 To expose the differences among the consumers that will create a differentiated market development.

-By market segmentation, the company can adjust its product supply to the preferences and expectations of a clearly defined consumer group.
+To achieve a high compliance between the company‘s products and services and the preferences of a specific consumer group.
+Market segmentation makes the market more transparent and helps identify opportunities, market gaps and neglected submarkets.
+By market segmentation, the company can adjust its product supply to the preferences and expectations of a clearly defined consumer group. |

 What are the the objectives of marketing communications: